anthony-walker/euler1D/README.md

 # euler1D
-This repository contains python files to solve the Euler equations numerically
+This repository contains python files to solve the Euler's equations numerically
 using RK2 in time and a 5 point finite volume method in space.
 Currently, it is
 set up to solve a staple problem (the sod shocktube).
 The analytical solution of
 this problem is included and validated with a solution from PyPi to compare to